bpalmeiro/PhysicsFun/README.md

 # PhysicsFun
-Repository for simple and funny simulation in physics
+Repository for simple and funny simulation in physics, maths or whatever I find interesting